fabiojmendes/fabiojmendes/README.md

 [arewegameyet](https://arewegameyet.rs/games/platformer/#super-jeff) website.

 From the technical point of view it was also a fun challenge.
-Probably my first rust program past the hello world stage.
-I also wanted to go for a bare-bones approach using only SDL to deal with multimedia stuff but without a full game engine Because of this, I also had to figure out a bit of math along the way.
+Probably my first Rust program past the hello world stage.
+I also wanted to go for a bare-bones approach using only SDL to deal with multimedia stuff but without a full game engine.
+Because of this, I also had to figure out a bit of math along the way.
 Check [super-jeff](https://github.com/fabiojmendes/super-jeff) for more details.

 ### FabiOS

-Pandemic was in full swing so of course I had to implement my own operating system.
-Never really got much further than going through the bootloader piece and printing some text on the screen.
+Pandemic was in full swing, so of course I had to implement my own operating system.
+Never really got much further than going through the bootloader process and printing some text on the screen.
 Still a very interesting deep dive on the absolute **mess** that it is to initialize an x86 box.
 Check [FabiOS](https://github.com/fabiojmendes/FabiOS) for more details.